-Station population is about 44 in the summer and 20 or more in winter.
+The Palmer Station population is about 44 in the summer and 20 in winter.
 Unlike South Pole and McMurdo Stations, Palmer usually receives transportation year-round and does not generally have a period of winter isolation.

 The science laboratories consist of 10 laboratory bays, an aquarium system with seawater circulating through a series of indoor and outdoor tanks, and two environmentally controlled cold rooms.
 There is also a separate Terra lab that hosts atmospheric, meteorological, and geological experiments.
-Long-term climatologic and seawater data are available at amrc.ssec.wisc.edu.
+Long-term climatologic and seawater data are available on the Antarctic Meteorologic Research Center website.